Lissy93/ansibles/readme.txt

 (This can be customized in ansible.cfg, but best to use standard layout)

 ansible/                             # ── Top-level project directory
-├── ansible.cfg                      # ── Config: inventory paths, roles path, default vars, plugins, etc.
+├── ansible.cfg                      # ── Paths to inventories, roles, vars, etc.
-├── requirements.yml                 # ── List of external Galaxy/Ansible-lint roles to install
+├── requirements.yml                 # ── List of external Galaxy roles
-├── .vault_pass.txt                  # ── (Optional) file containing your vault password; keep out of Git ├── inventories/                     # ── Define which hosts to manage
+├── .vault_pass.txt                  # ── (Optional) vault password
+├── inventories/                     # ── Define which hosts to manage
-│   ├── production.yml               # ── Production inventory (hostnames/IPs, groups)
+│   ├── production.yml               # ──
-│   ├── staging.yml                  # ── Staging/testing inventory
+│   ├── staging.yml                  # ──
 │   ├── group_vars/                  # ── Variables applied to whole groups
 │   │   ├── all.yml                  #     ── Vars for every host in any inventory
 │   │   └── webservers.yml           #     ── Vars for the “webservers” group only